Five Ways to Put Away Digital “Idols”

 Take a cue from Walt Disney.
 When he built Disneyland he had one purpose: to create a “magical” world where families could spend time together.
 And Disney had a simple philosophy: “it will never be complete”.
 It will keep growing and changing and improving to touch families for generations to come.
 He looked far beyond his lifetime and that vision touches millions of families around the world every day!

 Posted on January 16, 2013, in Breaking News, My Writing, Steel Chronicles and tagged Charity, Coffee Shop, Community, creativity, Depression, Family, Homeless, parenting, Sleep Disorder, The Well, Video game addiction, Video games, Violence Prevention, Virtual reality, Walt Disney.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Five Ways to Put Away Digital “Idols”.